da-roth/DiffiPy/README.md

 - **Graph Recording Tool**: Provides a graph recording tool using a syntax identical to numpy, enabling straightforward transition and enhanced computational graph analysis.
 - **Minimal Refactoring Required**: Transitioning from numpy to diffipy involves simple changes, making it easy to integrate into existing projects.
 - **Backend-Agnostic**: Supports various AAD backends, providing flexibility and extensibility.
-S
 - **Performance Testing**: Testing and benchmarking utilities accessible to users with [DiffererntiationInterfaceTest](https://github.com/da-roth/DiffiPy/tree/main/DifferentiationInterfaceTest)

 ## Example